 Stem-cell-derived trophoblast organoids (SC-TOs): an accessible 3D model system of human placental developmental and disease

-We also explored whether naïve hPSCs may provide an accessible source of 3D trophoblast organoids.
+In addition to establishing 2D hTSCs from naive hPSCs, we explored whether naïve hPSCs may provide an accessible source of 3D trophoblast organoids that comprise both trophoblast progenitor and differentiated cell types.
 While such organoids were previously derived from first-trimester placental tissues, access to these tissues is limited due to ethical and regulatory constraints.
-Indeed, when transferred to Matrigel in appropriate media, naïve-hPSC-derived hTSCs readily self-organize into 3D organoids that exhibit an outer layer of progenitor cells and an inner syncytial compartment (Figure 5a).
-Single cell transcriptome profiling on these stem-cell-derived trophoblast organoids (SC-TOs) generated from naïve and primary hTSCs revealed a highly concordant cellular distribution of progenitor and specialized trophoblast states (Figure 5b).
+Indeed, when transferred to Matrigel in appropriate media, naïve-hPSC-derived hTSCs readily self-organize into 3D organoids that exhibit an outer layer of progenitor cells and an inner syncytial compartment (Figure 6a).
+Single cell transcriptome profiling on these stem-cell-derived trophoblast organoids (SC-TOs) generated from naïve and primary hTSCs revealed a highly concordant cellular distribution of progenitor and specialized trophoblast states (Figure 6b).
 Transcriptome profiling also revealed a close alignment to trophoblast subtypes found in the early human post-implantation embryo.
-We further showed that SC-TOs generated from female naïve hPSCs undergo X chromosome inactivation (XCI) and recapitulate patchy XCI patterns seen in human placental tissues (Figure 5c).
+We further showed that SC-TOs generated from female naïve hPSCs undergo X chromosome inactivation (XCI) and recapitulate patchy XCI patterns seen in human placental tissues (Figure 6c).

 SC-TO graphical abstract Annotated

-Finally, we sought to investigate whether SC-TOs may be useful to model placental susceptibility to emerging viral infections.
-Whereas SC-TOs were readily infected by Zika virus, they demonstrated only limited susceptibility to SARS-CoV-2 (Figure 5d).
+We investigated whether SC-TOs may be useful to model placental susceptibility to emerging viral infections.
+Whereas SC-TOs were readily infected by Zika virus, they demonstrated only limited susceptibility to SARS-CoV-2, specifically within a subset of syncytiotrophoblast cells (Figure 6d).
 This selective vulnerability correlates with differential expression levels of the entry factors for these two viruses.
 These studies demonstrate that naïve hPSCs provide an accessible source of 3D trophoblast organoids, which can be used to model the developing placenta and its vulnerability to emerging pathogens.
 Future efforts in our lab will exploit this 3D organoid model to investigate placental-endometrial crosstalk and the genetic basis of human placental development.

-The above studies indicate that naive hPSCs offer a window into mechanisms of human pre-implantation development that are difficult to model in conventional hPSCs, such as the regulation of X chromosome reactivation and inactivation, the activity of early embryonic transposons, and trophoblast specification.
-However, current naive hPSCs do not perfectly resemble pluripotent cells in the human blastocyst, as exemplified by their global loss of imprinting and genetic instability during long-term culture.
-Thus, it remains to be determined whether strategies can be devised to capture naive hPSCs that are as robust as their mouse counterparts, which may facilitate wide-ranging applications in regenerative medicine, including more efficient contribution to interspecies chimeras.
+The above studies indicate that naive hPSCs offer a window into mechanisms of human pre-implantation development that are difficult to model in conventional hPSCs, such as the regulation of X chromosome reactivation and inactivation, the activity of early embryonic transposons, the mechanisms of trophoblast specification, and the spontaneous generation of integrated human embryo models.
+However, current naive hPSCs do not perfectly resemble pluripotent cells in the human blastocyst, as exemplified by their global loss of imprinting and non-random XCI during embryonic differentiation.
+Thus, it remains to be determined whether strategies can be devised to capture naive hPSCs that are as robust as their mouse counterparts, which may facilitate wide-ranging applications in regenerative medicine.
+Additionally, while 3D-cultured blastoids harbor most embryonic and extraembryonic cell types seen in human embryos at corresponding stages of development, some cell types emerged with delayed kinetics, such as the amnion and yolk sac lineages.
+Therefore, continued refinement of the conditions for extended blastoid culture is required to faithfully reconstruct the complex interactions between embryonic and extraembryonic lineages in vitro.

-Our current research is focused on three broad questions: (i) What are the signaling requirements for naive pluripotency, and how can we manipulate these pathways to create an optimal culture environment for deriving and maintaining human ESCs and iPSCs? (ii) What are the major transcriptional and epigenetic mechanisms underpinning the self-renewal and lineage commitment of pluripotent cells in the embryo and the culture dish? (iii) Can we leverage the unique properties of distinct pluripotent stem cell states to better model early human development and disease?
+Our current research is focused on three broad questions: (i) What are the signaling requirements for naive pluripotency, and how can we manipulate these pathways to create an optimal culture environment for deriving and maintaining human ESCs and iPSCs? (ii) What are the major transcriptional and epigenetic mechanisms underpinning the self-renewal and lineage commitment of pluripotent and trophoblast stem cells? (iii) Can we leverage recently established stem-cell-based models of the human embryo and placenta to obtain mechanistic insights into early human development with therapeutic relevance for advancing maternal and fetal health?